Ford Escape Problems: 12 Most Common Most Common Issues, Best Solutions and Guides

 If you find that your Ford Escape blower motor only works in the highest setting, you’re not alone.
 This common problem affects all generations of Escape, and a blower motor resistor failure usually causes it.
 The blower motor resistor is responsible for controlling the speed of the blower motor, and if it fails, you usually only get air on the highest setting.

-You may also notice that your blower motor squeals or whines, especially when you first turn it on.
+You may also notice that your blower motor squeals or whines, especially when turning it on.
 This is another sign that the resistor is out.
 Fortunately, replacing the blower motor resistor is a relatively easy job most DIYers can do in their backyard.

 Just ensure high-quality replacement parts, as cheap aftermarket resistors have been known to fail prematurely.